drewvillani/ENR261/Drew Villani.md

     * [x] Function (`inventoryForecast.m`) analyzing usage logs and predicting inventory levels.
     * [x] Script file (`runInventoryForecast.m`) integrating analysis and plotting.
 3. Projectile Motion Analysis:
-    * [0] Function (`projectileMotionWithKeyPoints.m`) simulating motion and marking key points.
+    * [x] Function (`projectileMotionWithKeyPoints.m`) simulating motion and marking key points.
-        * Fails to run, should be a function but is a script file
+        * Fails to run, should be a function but is a script file, replaced with extra credit
     * [x] Script file (`runProjectileMotion.m`) for user interaction and plotting.

 ### Week 7: Advanced Data Types